Wm. K. Walthers: Overview

-Acquisitions, expansions, and vertical integration
+Walthers History

 Expansion and diversification continue under Phil's tenure.
 The establishment of the Walthers Importing Division added several international lines.
 The company made agreements with several European companies to become the exclusive North American distributor for many famous European brands.

 The manufacturing plant was modernized.
-Code 83 track was introduced in 1985, giving layouts more realistic proportions.
-In 1990, the Cornerstone Series buildings were unveiled.
-Combining a freight car with a related industry, the Cornerstone Series makes it possible for modelers to duplicate authentic operations, enhancing layout realism.
-The Train Line Deluxe Sets and locomotives debuted in 1994.
+Code 83 track was introduced in 1985, giving layouts more realistic proportions.In 1990, the Cornerstone Series buildings were unveiled.
+Combining a freight car with a related industry, the Cornerstone Series makes it possible for modelers to duplicate authentic operations, enhancing layout realism.The Train Line Deluxe Sets and locomotives debuted in 1994.
 These sets feature the detailing of serious models and an affordable price—allowing newcomers to get started, and then build on to their first set, rather than replacing it.

 In 2005, Walthers purchased Life-Like from Lifoam Industries.
 With this purchase, Walthers acquired the Proto Lines that have become the backbone of their locomotive and rolling stock segments.
 The Proto 2000 line allowed Walthers to start offering its full passenger train subscription sets with all in-house products.
 These sets have become some of Walthers' most recognized marketing tools and have recently been adopted by several of their competitors.

 In recent years, changes in American retailing have hit the hobby industry particularly hard.
-Some folks have blamed companies like Walthers that have become increasingly vertically integrated for putting many of the small suppliers and Local Hobby Shops out of business.
+Some blamed companies like Walthers that have become increasingly vertically integrated for putting many of the small suppliers and Local Hobby Shops out of business.
 However, the retail trends were more the result of the evolution of mail-order into online retailing and less from direct marketing by distributors.
-The large distributors like started online shopping sites more as a response to large internet retailers bypassing traditional distribution chains.
+The large distributors like Walthers started online shopping sites more as a response to large internet retailers bypassing traditional distribution chains.
 Walthers has made efforts to protect their network of small local retailers by using MSRP on most products on their websites, which allows the small retailers to remain price competitive.

 On July 16–18, 2010, Walthers was part of Milwaukee's celebration of the National Train Show, presented by the National Model Railroad Association (NMRA) which was founded in Milwaukee in 1935.

-Products
+Walthers Products

 Walthers sells both its products as well as products from over 200 other manufacturers including buildings, people, scenery, locomotives, and rolling stock on multiple scales.
 Walthers is considered one of the largest manufacturers, distributors, and retailers of passenger cars from the 1930s to the present.